Burnaby North Secondary School: Viking Head

 Burnaby North's Viking Head statue was installed in 1994.
 The enormous black head wearing a two-horned helmet and facing Union Street was built by the school's Technology Education wing's welding staff and students.
 Traditionally, it is decorated with a Santa hat every Christmas season, and bunny ears during Easter.
 During the 2010 Winter Olympics in Vancouver, it was covered with a red and white tuque and scarf, the national colours of Canada.

 Filming

 Burnaby North was used for the public service announcement-style commercial of Metroid Prime 2: Echoes that was shown in North America.

 The movie Hot Rod had scenes filmed at the outside stairway location.

+Segments of The Third Heaven, a 1998 documentary examining Vancouver's Hong Kong immigrant community, were filmed at the school.